 Below this were the series of variegated clays and shales, purple, red, and greenish traversed here and there by thin beds of shaley sandstone weathering brown which continues to the yellow sandstone capping the marine or lower Jurassic containing the Ichthyosaurus bones.

 At Morrison, Como Bluff and other localities in the late 1870s, Lakes helped unearth such Mesozoic gems as Stegosaurus, Apatosaurus and Allosaurus.
+He retrieved what might be the first-found fossil (a tooth) of Tyrannosaurus near Denver.
+Lakes sent the tooth to Marsh in 1874.
 Despite his employment by Marsh, Lakes actually enjoyed a cordial visit from E.D.
 Cope while he worked at Como Bluff.
 Though it was the last thing he intended, Lakes greatly exacerbated the animosity between Cope and Marsh.
 When he found some big dinosaur bones near Morrison, Colorado, he sent specimens to both Cope and Marsh.
 Cope sent Lakes $100 and asked him to keep quiet about his discovery and, above all, not to tell Marsh.
 A confused Lakes then asked Marsh to pass the bones along to his arch rival.
 Marsh did as he was asked, but he was livid about it.

 Lakes returned to teaching in Golden in 1880, at what is now the Colorado School of Mines.
 He married and fathered three sons, and eventually retired from fossil collecting, perhaps prompted by Marsh's reluctance to let him share in the publishing of his finds.
 He went on to work for the U.S. Geological Survey and remained a productive writer throughout his life.